-A follow up notification will occur when further information is available on the status of the situation, and when it is safe to return.
+A follow-up notification will occur when further information is available on the status of the situation, and when it is safe to return.

-Significant Emergency or Dangerous Situation
+Significant Emergency or Dangerous Situation:

-Upon receiving information of a significant emergency or dangerous situation, to confirm the report.
+Upon receiving information of a significant emergency or dangerous situation, to confirm the report, Dispatch will send an officer.
 If the responding officer determines that the report is a significant emergency or dangerous situation, they will notify the proper local agency as soon as practical to advise of the situation.
-The Director of Security will determine the appropriate segment of the campus community to notify.
-The Director of Security and the Public Information Officer will determine the content of the notification and will withhold the names of the victims as confidential.
-The Director of Security will initiate the notification system.
+The Chief of Campus Safety will determine the appropriate segment of the campus community to notify.
+The Chief of Campus Safety and the Public Information Officer will determine the content of the notification and will withhold the names of the victims as confidential.
+The Chief of Campus Safety will initiate the notification system.

-Disseminating Emergency Information to Large Community
+Disseminating Emergency Information to Large Community:

 In the event of a significant emergency or dangerous situation occurring on the ECC Campus which could have a potential impact on the surrounding community.

-Campus Safety will notify the local police department of the potential impact of the surrounding community
+Campus Safety will notify the local police department of the potential impact of the surrounding community.
 The Public Information Officer will act as the College's liaison with the media.

-Testing the Emergency Response System (RAVE)
+Testing the Emergency Response System (RAVE):

 Campus Safety will annually conduct an emergency test of the College's emergency response system.
-The test may bed announced or unannounced.
+The test may be announced or unannounced.
 The College's emergency notification system will indicate that the drill is a test only.
-A debriefing will be held following the annual test to follow through on any corrects necessary.
-Campus will determine the type of test to be conducted on an annual basis.
+A debriefing will be held following the annual test to follow through on any corrections necessary.
+Campus Safety will determine the type of test to be conducted on an annual basis.
 Campus Safety will notify the Public Information Officer, College administrators, and the local police agency prior to conducting the test to ensure they are aware the test is not a real event.

-Weapons
+Weapons: